jaimangal/javascript/README.md

   ---

- 3. ### What's the difference between undefined and not defined in JavaScript?
+ 3. ### What is the difference between undefined and not defined in JavaScript?